Libensemble/libensemble/docs/platforms/cori.rst

     as this is read-only from compute nodes, but any imported codes (including libEnsemble and gen/sim functions) are best imported from there, especially when running at scale.
-    See instructions in `scaling Python`_ for more information.

 Interactive Runs
 ^^^^^^^^^^^^^^^^